 The process of purchasing products from online retailers at a low price and reselling them in another marketplace such as Facebook, Amazon, Walmart, or eBay at a higher price for a profit is known as Online Arbitrage, or in short “OA.”

 As the entire process is online, it is straightforward, and sellers don’t even need to touch the products.
 Actually, this business model is based on the price disparities across different online stores and capitalizing on them.
 Arbitrageurs mostly choose to sell on Amazon because of the large number of Amazon’s customers.
+On the other hand, each platform has its unique audience.
+Selling on Vinted, eBay, Mercari, and other platforms can provide significant benefits for specific customers.
+For instance, while Vinted specializes in second-hand fashion, eBay offers a wide range of product categories and has a larger global audience.

 What is Retail Arbitrage?